 Daniel is an arts & health specialist focusing on complex emotional experiences.
-Both his BA and MA in Photography focused on the transformational impact of arts on mental health, building on his own & championing lived experience.
+His BA and MA in Photography focused on the transformational impact of arts on mental health, building on his own & championing lived experience.

 Antonia has a background as an arts & health practitioner working with a number of organisations across the UK.
 Antonia recently finished her MA in Photography at the Royal College of Art, exploring the phenomenology of mental health conditions.